SteelCompendium/data-md-dse/Bestiary/Monsters/Ogres/Statblocks/Ogre Juggernaut.md

     distance: 3 burst
     target: Each creature in the area
     effects:
+      - name: Effect
-      - effect: The juggernaut jumps up to 6 squares before using this ability.
+        effect: The juggernaut jumps up to 6 squares before using this ability.
       - roll: Power Roll + 2
         t1: 4 damage
         t2: 6 damage; push 2; M < 1 prone